When most people think of calling it quits on a career, they immediately think of a move to Florida.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Boone don’t mind us spreading the word.

-To create our list of the best places in Iowa to retire, we first used Census data to find all places in the Hawkeye State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Iowa to retire, we first used Census data to find all places in the Hawkeye State — 1002 cities and towns.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 We then ranked each of these places for each criteria from one to 34, with the lowest number being the best.